chhopsky/updatethestream/readme.md

 # How to use:
 Download the latest release: https://github.com/chhopsky/updatethestream/releases

-The program uses the teams and matches you configure to write out text files containing schedule, scores and standings.
-In OBS, or whatever broadcast program you use, add the text files from the "streamlabels" folder as text sources, and configure them however you want in your broadcast graphics.
+The program uses the teams and matches you configure to write out text files and images containing schedule, scores and standings.
+In OBS, or whatever broadcast program you use, add files from the "streamlabels" folder as sources, and configure them however you want in your broadcast graphics.

 # Demonstration:
 Video demo: https://youtu.be/77kKceSTzgI